 2) Rock Drawings

-Well not only is the Temple and Shivalinga unique, the fact that the line drawings of the different parts of the temple were engraved on the rock surface, which are visible till this date makes it all the more astonishing.
+Well not only the Temple and Shivalinga are unique, but the presence of ancient line drawings engraved on the rock surface, visible even now, makes it all the more astonishing.

 3) Parvati cave

-Right opposite to the Shiva temple on the other bank of the river is Parvati cave, which has number of sculptures.
-On the low plateau above the Cave of Parvati are the remains of Bhoja Palace of which only foundation survive.
+Right opposite to the Shiva temple on the other bank of the river is Parvati cave, which has a number of sculptures.
+On the low plateau above the Cave of Parvati are the remains of Bhoja Palace of which the only foundation survives.